TysonChickens/PythonCrashCourse_Notes/Projects/DataVisualization/WorkingAPIs/WorkingAPI.md

     print(f"Comments: {submission_dict['comments']}")
 ```

 1. Make an API call, and then print the status of the response.
-IT returns a list containing the IDs of up to the 500 most popular articles on Hacker News at the time.
+It returns a list containing the IDs of up to the 500 most popular articles on Hacker News at the time.

 2. Then convert the response object to a Python list to store *submission_ids*.
 These IDs are used to build as et of dictionaries that each store information about one of the current submissions.